ImperialCollegeLondon/ImperialTissueCyte/Imperial_TissueVision_Stitching_Files/README.md

 # About Imperial TissueVision Stitching Files

-**(Update 16/05/17)** `asyncstitchic.m` now incorporates conversion to JPEG in the script.
-A dialogue box asks the user whether they want to perform the conversion.

 This wiki contains details about the stitching scripts written at Imperial College London to improve upon the original stitching pipeline (see [Original TissueVision Stitching Files](https://github.com/ImperialCollegeLondon/ImperialTissueCyte/tree/master/Original_TissueVision_Stitching_Files)).

-The scripts are written in MATLAB and calls a stitching plugin from ImageJ/Fiji.
+The scripts are written in both MATLAB and Python and calls a stitching plugin from ImageJ/Fiji.
 To enable MATLAB to communicate with ImageJ/Fiji, a Java package called MIJ (MATLAB-ImageJ) needs to be installed (see below for installation instructions) and MATLAB also needs to run with a Java version 8 environment.
 Due to these requirements, there is a sequence of set-up steps that need to be performed before the stitching scripts can be correctly executed.
+The Python version of the script should run much easier without having to do any changes other than install the packages in the requirements file.

 As a side note, there exists a bug in ImageJ/Fiji Bioformats import plugin which struggles to import images which reside on a NAS drive.
 The code therefore has a loophole written in to bypass this issue, but consequently requires at least 1 GB of available space on your local hard drive.

 Image stitching is a computationally intensive task, made more so due to the size of the image tiles acquired with TissueCyte.
 It is recommended to have a workstation with at least 16 GB of RAM.
 Currently, the scripts have been confirmed to run on *macOS*, but many of the instructions below should have corresponding instructions in a *Windows* operating system environment.

+# Installation required for both MATLAB and Python
+Download ImageJ/Fiji.
+In the plugins folder of Fiji (on MacOS this is found by right clicking the application and showing package contents.
+Download the OverlapY.ijm file found on this GitHub page and move it into the plugins folder.

-# Installation
+# Installation for MATLAB version
 Download MATLAB and ImageJ/Fiji if not installed already.
 It is also worth opening ImageJ/Fiji to start the automatic update procedure.
 Then download the scripts in the code directory (see [Imperial TissueVision Stitching Files](https://github.com/ImperialCollegeLondon/ImperialTissueCyte/tree/master/Imperial_TissueVision_Stitching_Files))  and place the scripts in a folder which is discoverable with MATLAB.

 ## Fiji set-up